nicholassm/disruptor-rs/README.md

 1. Supply a closure to the Disruptor and let it manage the processing thread(s).
 2. Use the `EventPoller` API where you can poll for events (and manage your own threads).

+Both have comparable performance so use what fits your use case best.
+(See also benchmarks.)

 ## Single and Batch Publication With Managed Threads

 Here's a minimal example demonstrating both single and batch publication.
 Note, batch publication should be used whenever possible for best latency and throughput (see benchmarks below).